wenzel-lab/rio-controller/README.md

 ## Contributing

 Feel free to dive in!
 [Open an issue](https://github.com/wenzel-lab/rio-controller/issues/new).
 For interactions in our team and with the community applies the [GOSH Code of Conduct](https://openhardware.science/gosh-2017/gosh-code-of-conduct/).
+If you want to get involved in our research, please see the [website of our team](https://wenzel-lab.github.io/en/).

 ## License

-**Hardware:** All source files located in the `hardware-modules` directories (including firmware, PCB designs, and documentation) are released under the [CERN-OHL-W-2.0](https://ohwr.org/cern_ohl_w_v2.txt) license.
+**Hardware:** All source files located in the `hardware-modules` directories (including firmware, PCB designs, and documentation) and documentation are released under the [CERN-OHL-W-2.0](https://ohwr.org/cern_ohl_w_v2.txt) license.

 **Software:** The source codes located in the `software` directory are released under the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

-**Other materials:** All other materials, including instructions and pictures, are released under the [Creative Commons CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 © Tobias Wenzel, Christie Nel, and Pierre Padilla-Huamantinco.
-This project is Open-Source Hardware - please acknowledge us when using the hardware or sharing modifications.
+This project is Open-Source Hardware - please cite and acknowledge us when using the hardware or sharing modifications.